SepehrNekooian/PARQUET-FLOOR/README.md

 ## 📅 Created On: Octomber 16, 2025

-## 💻Technologies Used:JavaScript, html, Css.
+## 💻Technologies Used:BootStrap, JavaScript, html, Css.

 ## 📬 How to Reach Me: